Yahoo's fourth-quarter revenue slides as ad prices dip again

 SAN FRANCISCO Yahoo Inc's online ad prices slid again in the fourth quarter and Alibaba, the Chinese e-commerce giant in which it owns a big stake, saw revenue growth decelerate from its recent rip-roaring pace.

-Yahoo's overall revenue fell 6 percent in the last three months of the year to $1.266 billion (763.570 million pounds), marking four consecutive quarters of eroding revenue.
+Overall revenue fell 6 percent in the last three months of the year to $1.266 billion, marking four consecutive quarters of eroding revenue.
 The company said that prices for both online display ads and search ads declined in the fourth quarter.

 "Normally you get better pricing in Q4," said BGC Partners analyst Colin Gillis.
 "The core business is shrinking."